getoutreach/clientxtsdk/docs/sdk.md

 https://www.npmjs.com/package/@outreach/client-addon-sdk
 ```

-In case you don't want to use the NPM package, we are also publishing it as a javascript bundle on Outreach CDN so you can just reference it on your Html page using a standard script tag.
+In case you don't want to use the NPM package, we are also publishing it as a javascript bundle on Outreach CDN, so you can just reference it on your Html page using a standard script tag.

 ## Addon initialization